Learn English with BBC Podcasts

 And what scientists think this means?

 Well, what they think it means is that perhaps this is a very unusual type of sun that got so massive, got so big, and got so hot, that it actually produced antimatter in its core.
-Now this is the actual the opposite of matter.
+Now this is the actual, the opposite of matter.
 And what happens in this case is that the sun gets violently unstable.
-And instead of exploding in just one big go, releasing all its energy and then it's gone, it's reduced to this tiny neutron star, it kind of just lets it out slowly.
+And instead of exploding in just one big go, releasing all its energy and then it's gone, it's reduced to this tiny neutron star.
+It kind of, it just let it out slowly.

 Now you keep saying that this is a very unusual event.
 Does this mean that they are going to have to rethink the way that they look at a supernova, or is this just a huge very energetic blip?